-All R6’s are very quick regardless of year, but due to the nature of their very peaky engines to effectively launch you really need a lot of clutch slip, and you need to keep the motor spinning above 9000 rpm but ideally around 11000 rpm until the clutch is fully engaged.
-Otherwise, you’ll bog the motor and kill your times.
+All R6s are very quick regardless of year, but due to the nature of their very peaky engines, to effectively launch you really need a lot of clutch slip.

 The same Mclaren F1 does it in 11.1 albeit at 138 mph.

-Above 150 mph the R6 kind of runs out of puff comparatively to bigger bikes or mega power Hypercars, though it makes its way to its peak of 160.3 mph which is very respectable.
+Above 150 mph the R6 kind of runs out of puff compared to bigger bikes or mega-power Hypercars, though it makes its way to its peak top speed of 160.3 mph which is very respectable.

 It is hugely impressive and why we love motorcycles.